dtanner/dantanner/content/post/please-dont-teach-c-to-beginning-programmers.md

 ### Python observations
 It's pretty dang intuitive IMO, even for first-time programmers.
 New coders will need to search on how to import stuff, and scan input from a user, but it's pretty trivial.
 You won't accidentally use `getchar()` and be left scratching your head.
 One thing I really missed was static typing.
 I'm not super fluent in Python, and it took me twice as long to write the exercise in Python as it did in Kotlin.
 A lot of the time was spent correcting code in the try-it-now stage rather than being highlighted by the editor during the typing stage.

 ### Kotlin Observations
-Before writing the Kotlin implementation, I expected it to be more verbose and less readable than Python.
-But IMO it's actually cleaner due to better lambda support and types.
+Before writing the Kotlin implementation, I expected it to be more verbose and less readable than Python, because Java.
+But IMO it's actually cleaner.

 * **Lambdas in Kotlin are cleaner than Python**.
 And even though they're a higher-level concept that doesn't exist in C, they make for more readable code than the C equivalent. e.g. Compare these two one-liners in Kotin and Python